 Streaming Devices – Everything You Need to Know

-The way we watch TV has come a long way in a very short time, and now almost half Australia’s population regularly spends time watching TV, movies or even sport on a streaming service.
+The way we watch TV has come a long way in a very short time.
+Now more than half of Australia’s population regularly spends time watching TV, movies or sport on a streaming service.
 But how you enjoy your streaming TV can depend on what device you choose to stream it with – and there’s a an increasingly large and diverse range of them to choose from.

 If there’s one thing that the smartphone era has done, it’s to bring the idea of “apps” into the mainstream, to a point where we expect a people-friendly interface when we browse and watch things on streaming services.
 Gone are the days when you’d navigate through a static list of movies and shows on Netflix with your 2nd or 3rd-generation Apple TV, if you were adventurous enough to have bought one.
 Netflix on your phone is colourful, exciting and slick, and increasingly, people expect to use that familiar interface no matter where they’re watching.

 And not surprisingly, it’s the big screen TVs at home where we do most of our streaming.
-Nobody wants to sit at a desk in front of a computer for hours to watch Stranger Things or balance a laptop on the couch while struggling to hear what’s being said through tiny speakers.
+Nobody wants to sit at a desk in front of a computer to watch the big game or balance a laptop on the couch while struggling to hear what’s being said through tiny speakers.
 We want to watch streaming TV on a TV, and that’s where these clever devices come into play.

 We Stream A Lot!